spencerbraun/stats_notes/CS161/Algorithm-Examples-and-Strategies.md

 2. For edge (v, w), $v \in X$ and $w \notin X$, choose an edge minimizing score $len(v) + l_{vw}$, ie. the length it took to get to v plus the weight between v and w.
 3. At each step, looks into X and compares the vertices to the next step of the graph, choosing the path the minimizes the score
 4. Runs in $O(mn)$ time

+### Free Flights / Pretzels - Exam 2

+* Idea: Input of a list of n airports, m flights from airport A to B, number of pretzels on each flight.
+Goal is to maximize the number of pretzels on any route.
+* Key Idea: This is russian boxes mixed with DP.

+1. Create graph with airport vertices and directed edges as flights.
+2. Run DFS to find any cycles - return infinity if cycles
+3. Otherwise have a DAG.
+Run Toposort and reverse to get source flights.
+4. Use DP to compute the max number of pretzels for a route ending at each airport - pretzels to A = $max_{B\text{ with flight to }A}$ (Pretzels to B) + (pretzels on B to A flight) or $P_i = i + max_{\text{over edges}} P_j$ for i current node and all incoming flights j.
+5. Loop over i sorted airports.
+Set max neighbor to - infinity.
+For j in edges of i if pretzels bigger than max neighbor reassign.
+For each i store max pretzels in array.
+6. DFS takes $O(n+m)$, DP outer loops n times, inner loop m times.
+Total $O(n+m)$

+### Predicting Ties - Exam 2

+* Idea: Given grid with weights, determine if two vertices could get to origin using same sum of weights.
+Can only move west and south, not north and east
+* Key Idea: Since movement is restricted, we have optimal substructure.
+Use DP to compute shortest path to origin.
+Like BF, subset of shortest path is a shortest path.

+1. Define optimal substructure.
+Let i,j define row and column in grid.
+For W list of west edges and S list of south edges, $d(i,j) = min[d(i-1,j) + W(i,j), d(i, j-1) + S(i,j-1)]$
+2. Initialize hash table and DP distance table.
+Add base cases to the hash and DP table
+3. For i, for j use DP table to calculate current shortest path.
+If that value is in the hash table, return the matching pair.
+Otherwise add the distance to the hash table.
+4. Return null if no match found.
+5. Loops through for rows * columns in grid, here k x k.
+Total runtime $O(k^2)$

+### Johnson’s Algorithm (APSP with Dijkstra)

+* Idea: Given a graph with negative weights but no negative cycles, can use Dijkstra to find APSP
+* Key Idea: Can transform negative weights to positive weights

+1. Add a dummy vertex q, connected to every vertex with 0 cost edges, compute shortest path from q to other vertices
+2. Use weights $w^{\prime}(u, v):=w(u, v)+h(u)-h(v)$ where h is the distance from q
+3. For each vertex, run Dijkstra to get its SSSP
+4. Run time is $nmlog(n)$ due to n calls to Dijkstra.

 ## Dynamic Programming